mongodb/docs/source/core/replication-internals.rst

 --------------

 MongoDB uses :term:`single master replication` to ensure that the database remains consistent.
-However, clients possible to modify the :ref:`read preferences <replica-set-read-preference>` on a per-connection basis in order to distribute read operations to the secondary members of a replica set.
+However, clients may modify the :ref:`read preferences <replica-set-read-preference>` on a per-connection basis in order to distribute read operations to the secondary members of a replica set.
 Read-heavy deployments may achieve